terrorizer1980/e-shop/frontend/README.md

 - `npm install` in frontend folder

-- `npm run dev` to start the client and server
+- `npm run start` to start the client

 #### Demo: